jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 <img src="../../public/photos/whernside-11.jpeg" />

 At the next gate I committed to my choice to follow a public right of way north-east.
-First I would enter directly into a grazing field for sheep.
+First, I would enter directly into a grazing field for sheep.
 From the gate I watched five sheep eat hay with nary a care in the world, not even my nearby presence.
 I entered their home with trepidation.

 <img src="../../public/photos/whernside-12.jpeg" />

-Here I was directly confronted with the juxtaposition between ancient rights of way, paths providing egalitarian access to the natural countryside and all of its bounties, with stone walls penning in livestock on private land.
+Here I was directly confronted with the juxtaposition between ancient rights of way, paths providing egalitarian access to the natural countryside and all its bounties, with stone walls penning in livestock on private land.
 Both systems exist on top one another, sometimes begrudgingly.
 I followed the instructions laid out on the gate: single file along the gravel track.
-A farmer's effort to limit damage to the pasture and allow the sheep undistubed places.
+A farmer's effort to limit damage to the pasture and allow the sheep undisturbed places.
 Quite a fair compromise in my opinion.
 I trekked through the path's mud puddles obediently.

 At the field's end lay several houses, one converted into a weaver's studio.
 A sign affixed to a tree advertised the course for the high season.
 Here in January, tourism is seemingly sparse and not worth sitting around waiting for.